-Check out the floats at The Feast of Our Lady of Mount Carmel.
+Check out the floats at the Feast of Our Lady of Mount Carmel.
 Photo courtesy of the festival.

 The Feast of Our Lady of Mount Carmel — Williamsburg

-Wednesday, July 5–Sunday, July 16
+Wednesday, July 10 through Sunday, July 21

 A sort of mini-San Gennaro, this Catholic fest has been celebrated in Williamsburg for more than a century.
-The multi-day festivities include live music, carnival rides, and great eats, along with a traditional procession of flower-strewn towers and the big feast on Sunday, July 16.
+The multi-day festivities include live music, carnival rides, and great eats, along with a traditional procession of flower-strewn towers and the big feast on Tuesday, July 16.
 Be sure to check the full schedule before heading over, because there are different activities every day.
 FREE

 Bastille Day – Upper East Side

 Sunday, July 14

 And speaking of Bastille Day, vive la France!
 Celebrate French Independence Day at this outdoor cultural fête sponsored by the French Institute/Alliance Française.
 Attractions include French cuisine, live music, and can-can dancers, an artisan market, and a Kids' Corner with face painting and art projects.
 Admission is FREE but there are fees for certain activities.

 Come Out & Play Family Day – Dumbo, Brooklyn